Intune Monthly Patching Guide Software Update Patching Options with Intune WUfB

 If you want users to have to approve for computer restart post-update installation, then you can enable this setting, and the user can authorize a computer restart,

-Configure all the settings like servicing channel, product, and driver updates if you want to deploy them on Windows 10 devices, update deferral periods, user experience settings, the deadline for updates, and, most importantly, set auto-reboot settings.
+If you want to deploy updates on Windows 10 devices, configure all the settings, including servicing channel, product, and driver updates.
+Also, update deferral periods, user experience settings, the deadline for updates, and, most importantly, auto-reboot settings.

-All the settings are critical, I would say, and all of them would be required for all the organizations, but they would be different for them based on the security policies.
+I would say all the settings are critical and required for all organizations, but they differ based on the security policies.

-You can now configure the User Experience settings for Windows 11 monthly patch deployment policy.
-These Intune policies are configured in the Intune Admin center portal.
+You can now configure the User Experience settings for the Windows 11 monthly patch deployment policy.
+These Intune policies are configured in the Intune Admin Center portal.
 I have not changed the settings of any of these policies for the Day 0 deployment ring.

 • Automatic Update behavior -> AutoInstall at maintenance time.